Bedxxe/nostoc-lichen-phylogenomics/chapters/1-GenomeAnnotation.md

 # Data annotation

-## Installation of the needed environment in the cluste (Duke University)
+## Installation of the needed environment in the cluster (Duke University)

 I have already installed `Conda` with the `miniconda` version inside the cluster in the next directory: